WaleyChen/karma-counter/README.md

 =============

 TODO:
-- combine discoveredPeripherals and discoveredPeripherals to a NSMutableSet
+- combine discoveredPeripherals and discoveredPeripheralsLastSeen to a NSMutableSet
 - mod bluetooth code to send karma
 - review/refactor code